 Inspired by her parents toward public service, Andrea’s advocacy for others was heighten by her Aunt Marthy who often told stories of her involvement in JFK’s presidential campaign.
 “I idolized her and looked forward to going to her house almost every Saturday night for country fried chicken and her amazing stories.”
 Like her parents and Aunt Marthy, who Andrea recently learned was a Democratic elected official in Scott County, Missouri she is committed to public service.

 Andrea served on Mayor Sly James’ transition team, Chaired the Mayor’s Blue Ribbon Commission on Ethics Reform, was a member of the KC Charter Review Commission and was previously a Board Member of the Jackson County Community Mental Health Fund Board, as well as elected to the Jackson County Democratic Committee from her ward.

-Andrea’s experience as a former small business owner and attorney will bring expertise and leadership to City Hall with a focus on inclusion of all voices to make reasoned and balanced decisions on the City Council.
+Andrea brought her experience as a former small business owner and attorney to City Hall and focused on inclusion of all voices to make reasoned and balanced decisions on the City Council.

 Awards, Charitable & Civic Activities

 - Public Service Award, Women’s Justice Awards, Missouri Lawyer’s Weekly (2022)

 - Business Practitioner Award, Women’s Justice Awards, Missouri Lawyer’s Weekly (2017)